Redaguoti

 Note

 Dependency Agent sends heartbeat data to the InsightsMetrics table, for which you incur data ingestion charges.
-This behavior is different from Azure Monitor Agent, which sends agent health data to the Heartbeat table, which is free from data collection charges.
+This behavior is different from Azure Monitor Agent, which sends agent health data to the Heartbeat table that is free from data collection charges.

 Dependency Agent requirements